maarten-pennings/Lego-Mindstorms/ms4/faq.md

 I have no idea how to force a WordBlock translation to use `sound.play_async()`.

-We did overwrite the `Zap` file in the file system (see question "Can I make my own sound from the hub?"), and that plays our own sound.
+We did overwrite the `Zap` file in the file system (see question "Can I make my own sound from the hub in Python?"), and that plays our own sound.